code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

 In this article, we're gonna learn about the types of tests, their purposes, and the best testing strategies we can apply to our projects.

-## Different types of testing: Unit tests vs Integration tests vs End-to-end tests
+## Different types of testing: Unit Tests vs Integration Tests vs End-to-end Tests

 As we introduced before, there are lots of types of tests that you can write.
 Each test has a purpose, some pros, and some cons.

-### Unit tests: easy to write, fast to run, but coupled with implementation details
+### Unit Tests: easy to write, fast to run, but coupled with implementation details

 Usually, when we think about tests, we implicitly think about Unit Tests.